Islington Handball Club

 Islington Handball Club (IHC) is an amateur English handball club based in Islington, London, UK.
 The club fields men's, women's and youth's teams, and competes in South Division of the Premier Handball League, England Handball Association’s (EHA) top male and female competition.

 The men’s team achieved promotion back to the first division in 2023, whilst the women’s team achieved promotion to the first division in 2024.

 The club has more than 120 members representing around 20 different nationalities.

 The motto of the club is ‘Join the Mischief’.

 History

 The club was founded in 2012, but it was later incorporated as a Community Interest Company in 2017.

 IHC started after an influx of interest in the sport due to the 2012 London Olympics.
 The club had initially three teams (one of each for men's, women's, and youth).
 The teams competed in EHA's regional leagues.

 In 2017, the men's team reached the English Cup final and secured promotion to the top English Handball competition, the Handball Premier League.
-The club failed to take up due to administrative mistakes, and was demoted to third division.
+Due to administrative mistakes in registering players, the club was demoted to 3rd division at the end of the 2017 season.

+Following this difficult event that nearly led to the club’s dissolution, the organisation underwent a comprehensive rebuilding process and in 2018 Yannick Argac was appointed as president.
+During this period, the club officially adopted the nickname “The Rats”, marking the beginning of its redevelopment.

+In 2019, Alexandra Vaideanu was elected president and has remained in the position since.

+Since its restructuring, Islington Handball Club has grown to become one of the largest handball clubs in England.
+The club fields five senior teams in addition to a number of youth teams.
+Its men’s and women’s first teams compete in England Handball Premier League.

+The club has enjoyed considerable competitive success in recent years.
+In the 2025–26 season, the men’s first team finished as runners-up in the England Handball Premier League after losing to Olympia Handball Club in the championship final.
+The club subsequently qualified for the British Super Cup, where it finished third overall in Great Britain.
+This result also secured qualification for the EHF European Cup, marking the club’s first participation in a European competition.